 - Community Life and Evangelization through retreat ministries

-- Justice and service through projects coordinated by Service Club and individual classes
+- Justice and service through projects coordinated by the Service Club and individual classes

 - Leadership development through the Campus Ministry Leadership team